Congratulations Jennifer you are the winner of my first fabric giveaway!!!

 You may be wondering how the flavor of an apple is transformed from floral pollen into eatable honey; It has to do with the wide variety of apple blossoms that the bees feed on that gives Raw Apple Blossom Honey its unique and extraordinary flavor.

-At the beginning of apple blossom season, they set up an apiary in his orchard.
+beginning of apple blossom season, they set up an apiary in his orchard.

 This Apple Blossom Honey is derived from the nectar of Fuji, Wolf River, Crispen, Sweet Sixteen, Pound Sweet, Granny Smith, Winesap, Fortune, Cortland, Empire, Ginger Gold, Macoun, Spigold, Honeycrisp, Jonagold, Golden Delicious, Acey Mac, and other apple blossoms that the bees will collect from.